villeinkinen/villeinkinen.github.io/_pages/home.md

 I specialize in environmental economics and policy, and my current research focuses on biodiversity conservation and land use.
 I combine microeconometric methods and quasi-experimental research designs with geospatial data analysis.

-Before my education in economics, I obtained a Master of Laws degree from the University of Helsinki, and I worked for the Finnish Ministry of the Environment where I advised on matters related to EU environmental policy and law.
+Before my education in economics, I obtained a Master of Laws degree from the University of Helsinki, and I worked at the Finnish Ministry of the Environment where I advised on matters related to EU environmental policy and law.

 [**CV**](/assets/pdf/CV.pdf)